 Dr. Rooke moved on to introduce the Pledge to Advance Connecticut (PACT) concept which is essentially free community college.
 There are some qualifications of this program, such as: the student must have graduated from high school in CT, be a first-time college student, and attend full time while achieving satisfactory academic progress.

 Timothy Angevine of Warren asked about facilities for students such as a gym to use between classes.
-Ayer mentioned the YMCA down the road.
 Dr. Rooke mentioned that most students come to campus for class and then quickly return to their jobs.

 Community and Economic Development Update.
 Jocelyn Ayer, NHCOG Staff

 Jocelyn Ayer gave an overview of new and updated regional resources.
-She opened by reviewing data resources that are available to our member by referring to a handout on updated demographic, housing, and economic statistics for the region.
+She opened by reviewing data resources that are available to our townsby referring to a handout on updated demographic, housing, and economic statistics for the region.
 She also mentioned the upcoming and recent legal trainings for land use commissioners.
 She mentioned that videos of these presentations are/will be available via the Northwest Hills Council of Government YouTube Channel.
 Jocelyn also mentioned the 5th Thursday Forums and the Economic Development Summit which will be on April 29th this year and will be held at the Five Points Campus (formerly UConn, Torrington).

-Jocelyn then brought our attention to the Northwest CT Regional Housing Council website and how it can serve as a resource for affordable housing initiatives.
+Jocelyn then brought our attention to the new Northwest CT Regional Housing Council website and how it can serve as a resource for residents with questions about this topic as well as our local housing organizations.
+It includes frequently asked questions, photos of affordable housing in the region, stories and links.
 As another regional resource, Jocelyn mentioned a money management course that will be offered online by the Neighborhood Housing Services of Waterbury.
-They have received a grant that enables them to offer the course to 50 individuals in our region.
+They have received a grant that enables them to offer the course to 50 individuals in our region for free.

-Jocelyn then moved on to the Request for Authorization to Contract with Consultants on Comprehensive Economic Development Strategy (CEDS) Implementation as Recommended by the Northwest Corner Economic Development Corporation (NWCT EDC).
-NHCOG received an award of $60,000.00 in Partnership Planning Assistance from US EDA.
-The NWCT Economic Development Commission approved the following at its January meeting:
+Jocelyn then moved on to the Request for Authorization to Contract with Consultants on Comprehensive Economic Development Strategy (CEDS) Implementation as Recommended by the Northwest Connecticut Economic Development Corporation (NWCT EDC).
+NHCOG received an award of $60,000.00 in Partnership Planning Assistance from US EDA for CEDS implementation.
+The NWCT Economic Development Corporation approved the following at its January meeting:

 $10,000 Marketing & Branding—NWCT Arts Council